 Recently via the TSI Network, I received some news about Algonquin Power (AQN), a company I’ve considered adding to my portfolio.
 Today’s post will provide an overview of this utility company to see if it offers value for dividend-oriented investors.

 Algonquin Power & Utilities Corporation is a regulated utility company with assets across North America.
 From their company website, they invest in hydroelectric, wind and solar power facilities, and have sustainable utility distribution businesses (water, electricity and natural gas) through their two operating subsidiaries: Algonquin Power Company and Liberty Utilities.
 AQN owns directly or indirectly interests 20 hydroelectric generating facilities, 5 wind energy facilities, and 7 thermal energy facilities.

 Via the TSI report, I read the company’s utility businesses provide water, electricity and natural gas services to over 470,000 customers.
 This is up 120,000 customers from a year ago.
 Its hydroelectric, thermal energy and wind plants currently generate 1,100 megawatts of power, up from 460 megawatts.
-Investors of Emera (EMA) might be happy to know Emera owns about 25% of Algonquin.
+At the time of this post, investors of Emera (EMA) might be happy to know Emera owns about 25% of Algonquin.

 Selected company metrics

 Here are some metrics dividend-oriented investors might want to know about:

 - The company just raised their dividend by almost 10%.

 - EPS is 0.17, rather low but not unlike many capital intensive utility companies.

 - Quarterly dividend = $0.085.
 For Canadian residents, dividends declared on common shares are considered “eligible dividends” for the dividend tax credit.